Why your emails end up undelivered or in spam — and how to stop it!

 Before blasting out a campaign, send a test email to Mail Tester.
 It gives you a spam score out of 10 and tells you exactly what’s passing or failing — DNS records, content issues, blacklist status, all of it in one place.
 Aim for 9 or 10 before sending to a real list.

-It’s also worth sending a test to both a Gmail address and an Outlook address.
-The two platforms have different filtering behaviour and what lands cleanly in one doesn’t always land cleanly in the other.
+It’s also worth sending a test to both a Gmail address and an dedicated domain email address.
+Each email platform has a different filtering behaviour and what lands cleanly in one doesn’t always land cleanly in the other.

 Still Not Arriving?
 Work Through This List